absallam1999/absallam1999/README.md

 ### Hi there 👋

-# My Name is Mohamed Abd El-Sallam Badr,
+# My Name is Mohamed Abd El-Salam Badr,
 Full-Stack Software Engineer with a Wide Range of Software Tools and Programming Languages ..

 - 🎓 Bachelor's Degree in Computer Science [2022].